-Mobile phones and wireless devices rely on a network of base stations that send and receive calls and provide other mobile services such as wireless broadband, video calling, and mobile TV.
+Mobile phones and wireless devices rely on a network of base stations and small cells that send and receive calls and provide other mobile services such as wireless broadband, video calling, and mobile TV.
 Base stations need to be located close to users in order to provide a reliable service and good quality reception.

 The safety standards are developed using all available scientific literature and are designed to offer protection against identified health effects of EME with a large in-built safety margin.

 Radiofrequency transmitters, including mobile network base stations and commercial radio and TV broadcast towers, are regulated for their environmental EME levels.
 Specifically, regulations are in place to limit the strength or level of the radiofrequency signals in the environment from all radio transmitters including Telstra's mobile network base stations.
 They are not based on distance, or creating "exclusion zones" for residential or other sensitive areas.

 That is why, from a public health perspective, telecommunications facilities are permissible in any environment, including on apartment buildings and hospitals, and even within schools grounds.